fovea-org/fovea/README.md

 The decorators are just there to help Fovea understand what you want to achieve.
 They are gone in the compiled output!
 Fovea enables you to write your styles in `.css` (or `.scss`) and your template in `.html`, - but it doesn't force you to!
-If you're a fan of [React], [lit-html] or [stencil], you can also declare both directly from the component with `template` and/or `styles` accessors, methods or property declarations.
+If you're a fan of [React], [lit-html] or [Stencil], you can also declare both directly from the component with `template` and/or `styles` accessors, methods or property declarations.
 Because Fovea is compiled, it doesn't matter how you provide your template and styles.
 Fovea will figure it out:

 ```typescript